Natural Support For Optimal Fertility

-- Heal your gut.
 Use an elimination diet to identify and remove inflammatory triggers from your diet.
 Use antiinflammatory foods and herbs to heal current inflammation.
-Take advantage of diagnostic testing to reveal underlying causes of poor gut health, such as Candida, parasites and mould.
+Take advantage of diagnostic testing to reveal underlying causes of poor gut health, such as Candida, parasites and mold.
 Avoid gluten and dairy to reduce your inflammatory load.
 If you’re constipated, it’s important to restore healthy bowel function which is key for hormonal balance.
 Enjoy fermented foods to restore a healthy diversity to your microbiome.

 Identify and eliminate exposures to xenoestrogens, EMFs, and heavy metals.
 Support detoxification by opening your drainage pathways.
 Examine your personal care items and ditch any that contain toxic estrogen mimicking chemicals.
 Avoid preservative-laden processed foods.
 Invest in a glass or stainless steel water bottle and non-toxic food storage containers.
 Use a filter for the water you drink and bathe in.
 Eliminate all sources of EMF from your bedroom.
 Ditch WiFi and opt for wired technology whenever possible.
 Stop using a microwave, or at the least, do not stand near it while it is on.
 Don’t smoke and avoid exposure to cigarettes.
 Use only cold tap water for cooking and drinking, as this reduces leaching of metals from pipes.
 If you’ve recently come off birth control, give your body at least 6 months to a year to resume healthy hormone production.